HongVince/4TH-PROJECT-SQL-Video-Games/README.md

 ## About

-This project expplores video game sales data to understand the market share for the different game publishers.
-Additionally, identifying the factors that make a game sucessful will shed light onto the modern day gaming industry.
-More specifically, genre and developer.
+This project explores video game sales data to understand the market share for the different game publishers.
+Additionally, identifying the factors that make a game title successful will shed light onto the modern day gaming industry landscape.
+The two most influential factors in higher sales number are genre and developer.
+Like the retail industry, a brand's name has a big infulence on a consumer's mindset.
+The developer can be compared to the brand name in the gaming industry.

 ## Key Points Mentioned Above

+- The sales number by game title
+- The most popular genre
+- The highest profit by genre
+- The highest profit by game series (GTA, the Elder Scrolls etc.)
+- The profit by developer
+- The number of games developed by a developer
+- The number of games published by a publisher

 ## Purpose of This Project